 Women enjoying a peaceful morning, unaware of a sheep eating flowers on her head at Sri Ranaga Patna.

 Common dress in Rajasthan – PC: Murali

-Most Indians are obsessed with the “white skin tone,” as many other places worldwide.
+Most Indians are obsessed with the “white skin tone,” as in many other places worldwide.
 It is common among Indians to measure someone’s beauty based on how fair their skin is.
 So there is always a rat race among many to look “Fair and Lovely” using cosmetics.
-South Indians keep the make-up light and subtle.
+South Indians keep the makeup light and subtle.
 The lipstick colours are neutral to mildly bright.
-The eye make-up is kept to a minimum with kajal and eyeliner.
+The eye makeup is kept to a minimum with kajal and eyeliner.
 Other parts of India, in contrast, like brighter colours that pop.
 Mumbai, Delhi, and Sikkim are three places where I have seen women wearing bright make-up with lipstick, glamorous eye shadow, and perfectly done contouring.
-Women selling tea at 4 am at Darjeeling’s tiger hills dress up beautifully as good as they are ready to face Miranda Priestly.
+Women selling tea at 4 am at Darjeeling’s tiger hills dress up beautifully as well as they are ready to face Miranda Priestly.

 To blend in, you can keep the make-up subtle and light in South India and go solid, strong and bright in the other parts.